SteveZhangBit/STL-Robustness/README.md

 Running other benchmark problems in other modes is similar, just to find the corresponding run scripts under `scripts`.

-The problems used in the paper are with CMA-ES search:
+The problems used in the paper with CMA-ES search are:
 - `scripts/testing/cartpole_dqn.py`
 - `scripts/testing/lunar_lander_ppo.py`
 - `scripts/testing/car_circle.py`